-Except on the head and perhaps the nature-designated places on the face, most women aim to achieve hairlessness all over their bodies.
+Most women aim to achieve hairlessness all over their bodies except on the head and perhaps the nature-designated places on the face.
 In most parts of the globe, the hairy woman is less admired (if not despised) than the clean, hairless, and silky-smooth-skinned woman.

-But hairlessness is not just a women’s thing; men, too, struggle with achieving clean shaves on their faces, armpits, and pubic areas.
+But hairlessness is not just a woman’s thing; men also struggle with achieving clean shaves on their faces, armpits, and pubic areas.
 Shaving with a razor is no longer a worthy choice because of its numerous downsides.
 Besides the possibility of a cut and bumps, the regrowth rate is tremendously high.

 Therefore, those serious about eliminating objectionable hairs from their skin consider more long-lasting removal methods like epilation and lasers.
 These two approaches are arguably the most preferred by many, but each has its pros and cons.